-O Level formal letter is discussed in this article.
+The o Level formal letter is discussed in this article.
 I hope that your concerns are clear.
 Feel free to ask any questions.

 Two samples are discussed above.
 The reason being the multiple dimensions we came across while attempting the formal letter.